metamath/lamp-guide/docs/index.md

 3. In that new tab, open the "hamburger" menu and select "Load this proof to the editor".
 This will open a dialog window.
 4. The dialog window shows two parameters:
     * "Adjust the context" - If this parameter is checked then mm-lamp will change the context to include everything up to the theorem but not more.
 If this parameter is unchecked then the context will not be changed.
-    * "Load proof steps" - If this parameter is checked then mm-lamp will load all the steps of the proof.
+    * "Load intermediate steps" - If this parameter is checked then mm-lamp will load all the steps of the proof.
 If this parameter is unchecked then mm-lamp will not load proof steps; only hypothesis steps and the goal step will be loaded.
 This may be used to try to prove an existing theorem from the scratch for learning purposes.
 5. Select/unselect these two parameters depending on your needs and click the "Load" button.
 The proof should be loaded to the editor tab.

 Here are some likely future capabilities: